 Pickerington Ponds is a favorite spot for birdwatchers.
 Hundreds of species have been spotted amongst the wetlands and in the woods around the 1,600-acre park.

 Scioto Audubon Metro Park

 Scioto Audubon Park is an oasis just south of downtown Columbus, a former brownfield that has been completely transformed into a space for walking, climbing, biking, and birdwatching.
 Let the kids play on the playground, try your hand at the climbing wall, enjoy spectacular views of the city skyline, and visit the Grange Insurance Audubon Center to learn more about the wildlife of the area and to spend time birdwatching.

 Covering more than 1,700 acres, Slate Run features a diverse mix of habitats, from forests to wetlands, open grasslands to meadows.
 Take a stroll through the park to spy a variety of wildlife.
 Pair a park visit with a stop at Slate Run Living Historical Farm nearby, where you can tour an 1856 farmhouse, visit the barns, help tend the gardens, interact with animals, chat with costumed volunteers, and generally learn about Ohio farm life in the 1880s.

-For a complete list of central Ohio metro parks, events, and other information, visit the Metro Parks website!
-You can also join the Passport Program; just collect a passport booklet, visit every Metro Park, and collect stamps to earn prizes.
+For a complete list of central Ohio metro parks, events, and other information, visit the Metro Parks website.
+Have fun exploring this season and don't forget to share your memories with us using #LiveForwardCbus.